wanderfar/wanderfar.github.io/_posts/2015-01-25-mera-and-island-peak.md

 No one ever said it would be this hard.
 Oh, take me back to the start.**_

 _Nobody said it was easy_.
 So somehow you persevere, endure the aches and pains, and find the strength to stumble your way through to the next day, and the next, and the next.
 And gradually over the coming weeks and months, those immediate memories of suffering, being frozen to the bone, and swearing never to do anything like this ever again slowly fade away, and all that remains are the unforgettable views from the summits and warm fuzzy feelings.
 And now?
-Through a rosy glow of nostalgia, I find myself reminiscing fondly about the easy camaraderie of our team, bonded through a common experience of hardship, laughter and support, and yearning to recapture that ephemeral spirit amongst those serene mountains.
+Through the rosy glow of nostalgia, I find myself reminiscing fondly about the easy camaraderie of our team, bonded through a common experience of hardship, laughter and support, and yearning to recapture that ephemeral spirit amongst those serene mountains.

 But that’s enough of the melancholic musings for now.